AadarshDP/OutriX_tasks/README.md

 Feel free to explore the code and visualizations.
 If you have any suggestions or feedback, connect with me on [LinkedIn] (https://www.linkedin.com/in/aadarsh-dharan-pillai-95829a27a/).

 ---
+## 📝 Notes

+- All videos were recorded during task execution
+- Screenshots are also included for quick reference
+- Projects are organized by folders for clarity and review
+---

 ## 🙌 Special Thanks